 Once you have completed the installation, registration, and SmartHub server hardening processes, you must restart the server for all configuration settings to take effect.

-Installing the ASE Manager into Appspace (On-Premise Only)
+Installing the ASE Manager Extension into Appspace (On-Premise Only)

-Log into your Appspace Cloud account (https://cloud.appspace.com) and access the Downloads page through the drop-down menu in the upper-left corner of the page.
+Log into your Appspace Cloud account (https://cloud.appspace.com) and access the Marketplace through the drop-down menu in the upper-left corner of the page.

-Within the Downloads page, you should see the ‘Tags’ drop-down category on the top right of the page.
-Select ‘server’ from this menu.
+Within the Marketplace you should see the ‘Show’ drop-down category menu near the middle of the page.
+Select Extensions from this menu.

-The page should now display various Appspace server installations.
+The page should now display various Appspace extensions.
 Locate and click on the one for ASE Manager.

 On the Extensions page, click the Install Extension icon.

-The ASE Manager details will be displayed on the page.
-Scroll down to the bottom and click Save to finish installing this feature to your on-premise Appspace server.
+The extension details will be displayed on the page.
+Scroll down to the bottom and click Save to finish installing this extension to your on-premise Appspace server.

-You should now see the ASE Manager listed on the Extensions page.
+You should now see the ASE Manager extension listed on the Extensions page.

-You can also check Networks on your server to make sure that a new tab called SmartHub ASE is now visible/accessible.
+You can also check the Networks extension on your server to make sure that a new tab called SmartHub ASE is now visible/accessible.